To learn more about Rolley Lake, continue reading. For information about other provincial parks and campgrounds, click Camping in the Lower Mainland.

 The campground at Rolley Lake offers hot showers and flush toilets, hiking trails and a nice sandy beach.
 It’s a good lake for canoeing and kayaking, but there are no rentals available so you’ll have to bring your own boat.
-However, only non-motorized water sports are allowed at the lake.
+Something to keep in mind is that only non-motorized water sports are allowed at the lake.

 In the summer the beach at Rolley Lake is great for little kids because it’s shallow and generally calm.
-There is also a nice walking path around the lake, which is also good for young children, assuming they like walks.
+There is also a nice walking path around the lake which is also good for young children.
+That is, of course, assuming they like walks.

 Rolley Lake Video

 To give you an idea of what to expect at the park, check out the following video.
 It shows scenes of the beach and walking trails.